André Caplet: Pre-war career

 As a composer Caplet wrote many vocal works and chamber pieces, several works for orchestra and only a handful of piano pieces.
 Especially interesting is his instrumental use of voices, as in his Septuor à cordes vocales et instrumentales (1909).
-He was also one the composers who first incorporated the saxophone into his chamber works, like Légende (1903) and Impressions d’automne (1905).
+He was also one of the first composers to incorporate the saxophone into his chamber works, like Légende (1903) and Impressions d’automne (1905).

 Caplet served as one of the conductors of the Boston Opera Company for four seasons, from 1910 to 1914, specializing in the French repertoire.
 He secured the appointment through one of its co-founders, the impresario Henry Russell, whose wife Nina became a friend of Caplet during his time in Rome.
-He accepted the position to enhance his reputation as a conductor and used it to introduce contemporary French repertoire to the United States.
-Works by Debussy that he led include L'enfant prodigue, the Children's Corner, Pelléas et Mélisande, and the incidental music to Le Martyre de saint Sébastien.
+He accepted the position to enhance his reputation as a conductor and to introduce contemporary French repertoire to the United States; for example, Debussy's L'enfant prodigue, the Children's Corner, Pelléas et Mélisande, and the incidental music to Le Martyre de saint Sébastien.